-A global study by INTERNATIONAL CENTER FOR JOURNALISTS says introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms.
-ICFJ examined newsroom attitudes and practices in 149 countries and 14 languages.
-4,100 journalists and news managers responded.
+Introducing AI is second only to ‘shifting revenue models’ as a major challenge facing worldwide newsrooms, says a global study by INTERNATIONAL CENTER FOR JOURNALISTS.
+ICFJ canvassed newsrooms in 149 countries and 14 languages and had 4,100 journalists and news managers participate.
 The study was supported by Google News Initiative.

-There are gaps in training between current availabilities and the kinds of skills journalists are seeking.
+There are training gaps in the kinds of skills journalists are seeking:

 - The greatest split is in understanding AI: respondents say training is offered in 5% of newsrooms while 42% are interested.

 - The greatest demand is for data skills: 79% say they want training in data analysis/working with data but only 41% say it presently is available to them.

 - Respondents say they also want to gain skills in cybersecurity, podcasting, fact-checking tools, and promoting their work on social media.

 - Current training programs tend to be in production for video and audio.